 On the other side of the street was an Italian family named Cocito, pronounced American'ly, ko-see-to.
 When Junior Cocito (perhaps he had a name, but everyone called him Junior) grew up and married, he bought the house next door to his father's.
 Then next, coming closer to us, were the Cunninghams.
-Mr. Cunningham was a large imposing firefighter; there were at least one daughter and two sons, Jimmy and Billy.
-Billy was our only celebrity; he became rich and famous as the "Kingaroo Kid"; he also played first base on my brother's baseball team.
-After the Cunninghams was another house of semi-mystery, occupied by a family whose last name was Harris.
+Mr. Cunningham was a large imposing firefighter; there was at least one daughter and two sons, Jimmy and Billy.
+Billy was our only celebrity; he became rich and famous as the "Kangaroo Kid"; he also played first base on my younger brother's baseball team.
+After the Cunninghams was another house of semi-mystery, occupied by an unfriendly family whose last name was Harris.
 I believe my mother told me that Mr. Harris was a school principal.
 There was a shapely daughter a year or so older than I whom I admired from a distance.
 She (Betty) married at 16 or 17 ("shotgun," I was told), and disappeared -- as did the family.
 Then came the Burkes, directly across the street from us.
-There were two sons, Charley, a genuine dolt who became an armed guard for Wells Fargo, and John, who was studying for the priesthood.
+There were two sons, Charley, a genuine dolt and high school dropout who became an armed guard for Wells Fargo, and lanky John, who was studying for the priesthood.
 There was also an uncle or cousin who lived with them and who spent every weekend waxing and noisily buffing his big new DeSoto.
-Then came the house occupied by the Mr. and Mrs. Taranto and their ancient father who spent all day every day watching the traffic from his oversize glider on the porch.
-There was a daughter, Madeleine, whom I didn't know, and a son, Frankie, a bachelor who later found work in the U.S. post office and who, when I investigated a few years ago, still --eighty years later --lived in his childhood home.
-I once heard a rumor that Frankie visited the Oak Hotel (our neighborhood brothel) every Friday.
-A true rumor?
-Dunno.
-Upstairs from the Tarantos dwelt the Meinekes, Charlie and Tessie.
-He was a butcher.
+Then came the house occupied by Mr. and Mrs. Petranto along with their ancient father who spent all day every day watching the traffic from the oversize glider on the porch.
+There was an older daughter, Madeleine, whom I didn't know, and a son, Frankie, a bachelor, a contemporary of my older brother Eugene, who later found work in the U.S. post office and who, when I investigated a few years ago, still -- eighty years later -- lived in his childhood home.
+Upstairs from the Petrantos dwelt the Meinekes, Charlie and Tessie.
+He was a butcher; she was "at home."
 There was a rather sad ungainly but harmless daughter just my age, Charlotte, who dropped out of school early.
 I hope she a good life but I wonder.
 Next northward was another mystery house, probably a rental; for a year it was occupied by the Tebbets family.
 There was an attractive mid-twenties daughter whom my older brother and his peers admired no end, and a son, Lee, whom twenty years later I encountered in Vermont where he gave me an envelope of blue corn seeds (which I never planted).
 And then came the Constantino household.
 The father was a shoemaker, I believe.
 There were three children, Frankie, a terrific athlete; Regina, a beauty, and Carly, who dyed his hair henna and moved to Greenwich Village.
 There were two or three more houses at that end of the street, but I'm vague about them.
-Sorry, don't remember.
+Sorry, don't remember; too far away.
 The name Ortner comes to mind.
 Mystery houses.

 Comments